splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 Authentication
 --------------------------

 Add credentials to authenticate with sites that require additional security protocols, for example from within a corporate network.
-By using concealed global variables in the Authentication field, you create an additional layer of security for your credentials simplify the ability to share credentials across checks.
-For more, see :ref:`concealed-gv`
+To use Authentication, a username and password need to be provided.
+The username can be entered as plain text or be defined by a global variable, but the password must be defined using a global variable.
+It is recommended to use a concealed global variable for your password to create an additional layer of security for your credentials.
+For more, see :ref:`concealed-gv`.

-The Authentication field is available for Browser tests in Chrome only.
-Splunk Synthetic Monitoring supports a suite of authentication protocols.
-At this time, Splunk Synthetic Monitoring supports the following in Chrome:
+When executing the browser test, the Chrome browser is configured with the credentials defined in the test configuration.
+Authentication is not integrated at the OS level, it is only configured in the browser.
+At this time, Chrome supports the following authentication protocols:

 * Basic Authentication
 * NTLM
 * Kerberos
 * Digest

+More details on Chrome authentication are available :new-page:`here list <https://www.chromium.org/developers/design-documents/http-authentication/>`.

 ..
 Custom content